eslgastal/tailscale-systray/README.md

 go install -v github.com/mattn/tailscale-systray@latest
 ```

-At this point you can start it with `tailscale-systray`.
+At this point you can start it with `$HOME/go/bin/tailscale-systray`.

 ### Run at startup